-(If a neuron does not have any inputs, its value remains constant.)
-A computation is finite on a network input $\vec{x}$ if the state changes only finitely many times (i.e. there is a moment in time after which the state of the network never changes).
-We also say that the network stops on $\vec{x}$ .
+A computation is finite on a network input \vec{x} if the state changes only finitely many times (i.e. there is a moment in time after which the state of the network never changes).
+We also say that the network stops on \vec{x} .

-Network output is a vector of values of all output neurons in the network (i.e., an element of Rl).
+Network output is a vector of values of all output neurons in the network (i.e., an element of \mathbb{R}^{l}).

 Note that the network output keeps changing throughout the computation!

 - Computation (typically) proceeds in discrete steps.
 In every step the following happens: - 1.
-A set of neurons is selected according to some rule. - The selected neurons change their states according to their inputs (they are simply evaluated).
+A set of neurons is selected according to some rule. - 2.
+The selected neurons change their states according to their inputs (they are simply evaluated).

-(If a neuron does not have any inputs, its value remains constant.)
-A computation is finite on a network input $\vec{x}$ if the state changes only finitely many times (i.e. there is a moment in time after which the state of the network never changes).
-We also say that the network stops on $\vec{x}$ .
+A computation is finite on a network input \vec{x} if the state changes only finitely many times (i.e. there is a moment in time after which the state of the network never changes).
+We also say that the network stops on \vec{x} .

-Network output is a vector of values of all output neurons in the network (i.e., an element of Rl).
+Network output is a vector of values of all output neurons in the network (i.e., an element of \mathbb{R}^{l}).

 Note that the network output keeps changing throughout the computation!